-Clackamas River streamflows during the 2022 sampling event (September 20, 2011) were near seasonal base flows, as determined from data obtained from USGS gage station 14211010 on the Clackamas River near Oregon City.
-No significant wet-weather events occurred in the weeks prior to 2022 macroinvertebrate sampling (Figure 2).
-USGS water quality data collected at this gage station suggest that neither late-summer temperature nor dissolved oxygen conditions notably differed between 2022 and the previous four monitoring years (Figure 3).
+Clackamas River stream flows during the 2023 sampling event (September 22, 2023) were near seasonal base flows, as determined from data obtained from USGS gage station 14211010 on the Clackamas River near Oregon City.
+No significant wet-weather events occurred in the weeks prior to 2023 macroinvertebrate sampling (Figure 2).
+USGS water quality data collected at this gage station suggest that neither late-summer temperature nor dissolved oxygen conditions notably differed between 2023 and the previous four monitoring years (Figure 3).

-Rapid habitat scores from the five sites in 2022 ranged from 159 to 188 (on scale of 10 to 200).
-Habitat conditions most similar across reaches were those related to substrate composition, sediment deposition, and substrate embeddedness (Table 4).
-Substrate conditions were generally similar among the five sites and appeared largely unchanged relative to those observed during any of the earlier sampling periods between 2013 and 2019.
+Rapid habitat scores from the five sites in 2023 ranged from 159 to 189 (on scale of 10 to 200).
+Habitat conditions that were most similar across the five reaches were those related to substrate composition, sediment deposition, and substrate embeddedness (Table 4).
+Substrate conditions were generally similar among the five sites and appeared largely unchanged relative to those observed during any of the earlier sampling periods between 2013 and 2022.
 Riffle bed materials were dominated by cobble substrate at all sites (Table 4 and Figure 4).
-Rapid habitat scores relating to riparian conditions were more variable among the five sites, as riparian conditions generally decreased in a downriver direction (Table 4).
+Rapid habitat scores relating to riparian conditions were more variable among the five sites, as riparian conditions generally decrease in a downriver direction across the sites (Table 4).
 Overall, physical habitat conditions have remained similar since 2013, when monitoring was initiated.
-No significant changes in habitat conditions between 2013 and 2022 were noted at any of the sample stations.
-Water chemistry, based on limited instantaneous sampling of only a few parameters at the time of macroinvertebrate sampling, was once again similar among the five reaches in 2022 (Table 4).
+No significant changes in habitat conditions between 2013 and 2023 were noted at any of the sample stations.
+Water chemistry, based on limited instantaneous sampling of only a few parameters at the time of macroinvertebrate sampling, was once again similar among the five reaches in 2023 (Table 4).

-DEQ macroinvertebrate multimetric (MM) scores calculated from the 2022 data indicate that community conditions ranged narrowly among the five reaches, as mean total MM scores ranged between 31 and 43 on a scale of 10 to 50 (Table 5 and Figure 5).
-Across the five sites, 2022 MM scores averaged 35.0, versus 33.8 in 2019, 34.0 in 2018, 31.2 in 2015, 32.8 in 2014 and 30.8 in 2013, suggesting similar lower-river-wide benthic ecological conditions across the five years.
+DEQ macroinvertebrate multimetric (MM) scores calculated from the 2023 data indicate that community conditions differed among the five reaches, as mean total MM scores ranged between 24 and 35 on a scale of 10 to 50 (Table 5 and Figure 5).
+MM scores were slightly lower in 2023 than in 2022, but not outside the range of historic means since monitoring began in 2013.
+Across the five sites, 2023 MM scores averaged 31.6, versus 35.0 in 2022, 33.8 in 2019, 34.0 in 2018, 31.2 in 2015, 32.8 in 2014 and 30.8 in 2013. suggesting generally similar lower-river-wide benthic ecological conditions across the five years.

-Between 2013 and 2022, mean MM scores have ranged by four points at CLKRM5.0, by seven points at CLKRM20+, by eight points at CLKRM0.5, by nine points at CLKRM13.5, and by eleven points at CLKRM11.
-Generally increasing MM scores at CLKRM11 suggest that ecological conditions have potentially improved over the nine-year monitoring period (Figure 7, bottom graph).
-Over the nine-year sampling period, no other sites have shown any strong evidence of trends in increasing or decreasing conditions.
-MM scores appear to have potentially slightly decreased over time at the lowest site, CLKRM0.5, while potentially increased during the same period at CLKRM13.5 (Table 5, Figures 5 & 6).
-However, neither of the MM score ranges are strongly suggestive of a change in condition at either of those two sites beyond what might be expected to result from normal year-to-year variability.
+Between 2013 and 2023, mean MM scores have ranged by five points at CLKRM5.0, by seven points at CLKRM20, by nine points at CLKRM13.5, and by eleven points at at CLKRM0.5 and CLKRM11.
+MM scores at CLKRM11 between 2013 and 2022 had suggest that ecological conditions may have potentially improved over the 2013-2022 monitoring period, but 2023 MM scores at CLKRM11 were close to the site's long-term mean, suggesting that the apparent upward trend exhibited in earlier years was annual variation in benthic conditions or variation introduced through sampling error (Figure 7, bottom graph).
+Over the ten-year sampling period, only CLKRM0.5 appears to show any evidence of a trend in increasing or decreasing conditions.
+MM scores appear to have generally decreased over time at the lowest site, CLKRM0.5 (Table 5, Figures 5 & 6).